 - limit the amount of work that needs to be done on the private property, particularly in common areas.
-This first objective is the basis of provisions contained in the Law on modernising the economy concerning sharing the last drop of optical fibre networks; - allow operators arriving after the first entrant to connect to the concentration point, which implies that it will be accessible under reasonable conditions and located at a point in the network that makes it economically feasible for these operators to connect to it; - favour infrastructure-based competition as much as possible.
+This first objective is the basis of provisions contained in the Law on modernising the economy concerning sharing the last drop of optical fibre networks; - allow first entrant operators to connect to the concentration point, which implies that it will be accessible under reasonable conditions and located at a point in the network that makes it economically feasible for these operators to connect to it; - favour infrastructure-based competition as much as possible.